Verifiable secret sharing: Protocol Overview

+If the verification fails, similar to Feldman’s and Pedersen’s schemes, the party raises a complaint.
+If too many complaints (more than $t$) are raised, the dealer is disqualified.
+In case of a complaint, the dealer can publicly reveal the disputed share to allow global verification.
+Honest parties can then collectively agree to either continue or disqualify the dealer.

+This scheme supports the sharing of both low-entropy and high-entropy secrets.
+Moreover, since it relies solely on secure hash functions for commitments and on a (quantum) random oracle, it plausibly achieves security even against quantum adversaries.
+Additionally, by using only lightweight cryptographic primitives, the scheme is considerably more efficient in practice compared to traditional VSS constructions based on number-theoretic assumptions.

 Benaloh's scheme

 Once n shares are distributed to their holders, each holder should be able to verify that all shares are collectively t-consistent (i.e., any subset t of n shares will yield the same, correct, polynomial without exposing the secret).

 In Shamir's secret sharing scheme the shares $s_1,s_2,...,s_n$ are t-consistent if and only if the interpolation of the points $(1,s_1),(2,s_2),...,(n,s_n)$ yields a polynomial degree at most d = t − 1.

 Based on that observation, Benaloh's protocol can be shown to allow the share holders to perform the required validation while also verifying the dealer's authenticity and integrity.

 A second observation is that given the degree of the sum of two polynomials F and G is less than or equal to t, either the degrees of both F and G are less than or equal to t, or both the degrees of F and G are greater than t.
 This claim is evident due to Polynomial function's Homomorphic property, examples: